sevifinance/Sevi-Docs/src/pages/termsConditions.md

 By paying the first payment (“deposit”) either from your Sevi account or from M-Pesa implies you agree to these Terms.
 The remaining payments can be debited from your Sevi account on the due date of each instalment, or you can pay an instalment directly through the payment link.
 We will send you this payment link and tell you the due dates via electronic communication (e.g. SMS/push notification) and they are viewable in the Sevi application.

+Deposit is defined as the sum of money that you as a Buyer pay at the start of the purchase.
+The deposit represents a portion of the total purchase price.
+In the Sevi app this deposit is defined as the "Pay now" amount.
+Credit is defined as the sum of money that you as the Buyer pay at a later time then the purchase time, to finance the remainder of the purchase prize.
+In the Sevi app this is defined as the "Pay later" amount.
+This Pay later amount is lower or equal to the Credit Limit which is set at the sole discretion of Sevi.

 You give us the authority to take the remaining instalment payments from your Sevi account on and after the due dates.

 In the event the Seller or Sellers do not charge you for your entire order at the same time, we will create a different Pay-In-Instalments plan for each order part.
 This situation may be common where a Seller does not ship all the items from your order at the same time.